 Droning to get 3D data

 In-situ data, more specifically ice thickness, mass balance and surface height data, are exceedingly scarce in the Tien Shan, compared to some other mountain ranges, such as the Alps.
-We therefore decided to collaborate with regional partners to monitor and study some individual ice masses in detail.
+We therefore decided to collaborate with regional partners from the Tien Shan High Mountain Research Center and Kumtor Gold Mine to monitor and study some individual ice masses in detail.
 For several years now, we have measured different glaciers’ ice thickness (using a ground penetrating radar) and their surface elevation (using GPS and drones).The most spectacular part of our (annual) fieldwork is the drone flying, and the views we get from the drone perspective.
 The aim of performing drone surveys is to gather hundreds of pictures of glaciers to combine so as to create 3D models of the selected ice masses.
 To do this, we need a lot of images because they must overlap and show the glacier from different perspectives at about 200 m above the ice.
 Having such a set of drone-gathered images allows us to create a detailed 3D model of the glacier.